hazelcast/hazelcast-python-client/docs/sql.rst

-Once you are done with the cursor, you can use its :method:`hazelcast.db.Cursor.close` method to release its resources.
+Once you are done with the cursor, you can use its :meth:`hazelcast.db.Cursor.close` method to release its resources.

 .. code:: python